kolinger/ftp-deploy/readme.md

 ``python deploy.py``

-Before and after command can be skipped with `skip` option.
+Before and after command can be skipped with `-s|--skip` option.
+Partial purge can be activated with `-p|--purge-partial`

 Upgrade
 -------